giparisi/website/supporters.md

 <a name="techsupport"></a>
 <h3 id="techsupport" style="margin-bottom: 30px;">Technical Supporters and Friends</h3>

-We are very tankful to all the people and organization who contributed to the *ContinualAI* community.
+We are very tankful to all the people and organization who contributed to the *ContinualAI* community and cause.
 In this section we list all the *Technical Supporters and Friends* of ContinualAI:

 - [Italian Association of Machine Learning](https://iaml.it/)
 - [Simply Open s.r.l](https://www.simplyopen.org/)